gravitational/teleconsole/README.md

 # Teleconsole

 [Teleconsole](https://www.teleconsole.com/) is a free service to share your terminal session with people you trust.
 Your friends can join via a command line using SSH or by using their browser.
+Use it when two parties are separated by NAT and you cannot SSH directly.

 ### Installing